ppy/osu-wiki/wiki/Beatmap_Editor_Guides/Making_Properly_Centered_Spinners/en.md

 ### Set canvas size

 Finally, you can add a design in the middle, or recolor the edges.
-Make sure you reset the canvas size to 666x666 by going to Image -&gt; Canvas Size, and center the image so you have a 1 pixel border around the image.
+Make sure you reset the canvas size to 666x666 by going to Image -> Canvas Size, and center the image so you have a 1 pixel border around the image.

 ![](MPCS_07.png)